2005 Chinese Super League: Early surprises

 Among the contenders for the second spot, Wuhan Huanghelou was no doubt the surprise package.
 The team, promoted to the CSL the previous season, was little known to their opponents; but they started superbly, embarking on a seven match winning streak at one point, which put them hot on the heels of Dalian Shide.
 However, like many inexperienced sides, their composure failed in the second half of the season but they still finished a remarkable fifth.

 Late dash

-In the second half of the season, the battle for second was mainly between Shanghai Shenhua and Tianjin Teda.
-The gap between the two clubs was tiny and neither could afford slip-ups, although Shandong Luneng Taishan and Beijing Hyundai, who were also within striking distance, were eyeing their opponents' performances closely.
+In the second half of the season, the battle for second was mainly between Shanghai Shenhua and Tianjin TEDA.
+The gap between the two clubs was tiny and neither could afford slip-ups, although Shandong Luneng and Beijing Hyundai, who were also within striking distance, were eyeing their opponents' performances closely.

-Shanghai Shenhua had a late surge of form to secure second with Shandong Luneng Taishan finished third to miss the final Champions League spot by just one point while Tianjin Teda was happy enough with a fourth place.
+Shanghai Shenhua had a late surge of form to secure second with Shandong Luneng finished third to miss the final ACL spot by just one point while Tianjin TEDA was happy enough with a fourth place.

 Dalian Shide won their eighth top-tier title with a 12 points cushion although they and Shanghai Shenhua had lost the same number of games because they had managed to win 6 games more.

+Personnel

+Foreign players

+The number of foreign players is restricted to three, but all teams can only use two foreign players on the field in each game.
+Players from Hong Kong, Macau and Chinese Taipei are deemed to be native players in CSL.